 We procure certain components of finished conjugate including ansamitocin P3, DM1, DM4, and linker on behalf of our collaborators.
 In order to meet our commitments to our collaborators, we are required to enter into agreements with third parties to produce these components well in advance of our production of clinical materials on behalf of our collaborators.
 If our collaborators do not require as much clinical material as we have contracted to produce, we may not be able to recover our investment in these components and we may suffer significant losses.
+For example, in February 2005, Boehringer Ingelheim discontinued development of bivatuzumab mertansine and in January 2006, Millennium discontinued development of MLN2704.
+In periods subsequent to discontinuation of development, we have or expect to have reduced demand for conjugated material.
+Specifically, the discontinuation of bivatuzumab mertansine contributed to the decrease in clinical materials reimbursement in the current fiscal period.

-In addition, we run a pilot manufacturing facility.
+In addition, we operate a conjugate manufacturing facility.
 A significant portion of the cost of operating this facility, including the cost of manufacturing personnel, is charged to the cost of producing clinical materials on behalf of our collaborators.
-If we produce fewer batches of clinical materials for our collaborators, less of the cost of operating the pilot manufacturing facility will be charged to our collaborators and our financial condition could be significantly harmed.
+If we produce fewer batches of clinical materials for our collaborators, less of the cost of operating the conjugate manufacturing facility will be charged to our collaborators and our financial condition could be significantly harmed.